Matchup Set: GOP Picks Candidate In NY Special Election For Seat Held By Santos, Report Says

 A formal announcement was expected on Friday, Dec.
 15.

 Pilip immigrated from Ethiopia to Israel as a refugee when she was 12 years old.
-She later served as a paratrooper in the Israel Defense Force (IDF).
+She later served as a paratrooper in the Israel Defense Forces (IDF).

 She earned her master’s degree in diplomacy and security at Tel Aviv University, where she met her future husband, Adalbert Pilip, an American-Ukrainian-Jewish medical student.